 Either way, sharing your images online is an important step in developing as an astrophotographer and it’s good to have some options.

-Please let me know in the comments below what you think of this list and if there are any other good places that you like to post your astro images.
+Please let me know in the comments below what you think of this list and if there are any other good places where you like to post your astronomy images.

 If and when you are creating and sharing great astronomy images a further thing to consider is to enter them into astrophotography competitions.